namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 **Comment 2:**
 Abbreviations used in tables and figures (e.g., SD, IQR, ACF, PACF) should be fully spelled out at first use or included in the respective footnotes.

+Numerical expressions such as "9.48e-02" are more commonly formatted as "9.48e-2" in standard scientific notation; adopting a consistent style may improve readability.

 **Response:**
 All abbreviations have now been fully spelled out at first use in the main text, tables, figures, and the supplementary material to ensure clarity for readers.
+Moreover, we also revised the supplementary to include the definition of ACF and PACF, also the rationale for using these approaches.
+All scientific notations have been standardized and formatted as "9.48e-2."

 **Changes in the supplementary:**